camunda/camunda/docs/src/basics/workflows.md

 ## Data Flow

 As Zeebe progresses from one task to the next in a workflow, it can move custom data in the form of variables.
-Variables are key-value-pairs and part of the workflow.
+Variables are key-value-pairs and part of the workflow instance.

 ![data-flow](/basics/workflow-data-flow.png)